 March/April: Working with In Your Neighbourhoods.
 Carter House Art produced an project inspired by Congleton Park.
 Community Groups started litter picking.
 Open day at IYN Heathview encouraging more volunteer gardeners.
 More plants added to Community Garden.
 Joint project with Cheshire East to spring clean Town Centre areas and pick up projects from Community Walk about.
-15 main projects completed including painting the Town bridge and transforming grot spots.
+15 main projects identified including painting the Town bridge and transforming grot spots.
 New allotment planned for the park.
-Orders for 240 Hanging baskets for the shops.
+Orders for 240 Hanging baskets for the shops (80 more than in 2014).
 Moody Street Garden chosen as our Greening Grey Britain area.
 New daffodil areas much admired.

 May: Summer tubs planted by schools, seasonal baskets, troughs, planters and bedding added around the town.
 More Community litter picks.
-Beds rotovated and fertilized ready for bedding to be planted - streetscape staff added 30,733 summer plants.
+Beds rotivated and fertilized ready for bedding to be planted - added plants.
 Scouts added plants to newly named 'Pavilion Garden'.
-Schools planning space garden.

 June: Roundabouts planted up.
-Litter picks, weeding.
-Thousands enjoy Food and Drink Festival - local produce, low food miles.
-In Bloom and other allotment groups at the festival.
-Town Bears have their half yearly hair cut.
+Litter picks, weeding, Thousands enjoy Food and Drink Festival - local produce, low food miles.
+In Bloom had a stall at the Festival.
+Town Bears have their half yearly hair cut..
 Summer season of intensive mowing, weed spraying and strimming.
 Community workshops to make artwork for the Space and planets gardens.

-July: Grass and hedge cutting, deadheading, weeding, watering and litter picking all continue.
-More events on the green open spaces and a chance to use and enjoy the great public spaces.
-North West in Bloom and IYN judging.
-Taking tremendous trees, bears and tubs to RHS Tatton.
-LOL ex-soldiers also displaying a 'defiant trench allotment' which has been grown in the polytunnels and will be displayed in Congleton after the RHS Show (22-26 July)
+July: Deadheading, weeding, watering, litter picking.
+Enjoying the Green spaces and North West in Bloom judging Taking tremendous trees, bears and tubs to RHS Tatton.
+LOL ex-soldiers also displaying a 'defiant trench allotment' which has been grown in the polytunnels and will be displayed in Congleton after the RHS Show (21-24 July)